 We do not find the expected relation between CEO age and monetary benefits.
 In every specification of both tables, we estimate a positive and significant coefficient on the age variable, indicating the older CEOs extract greater financial gains from the merger transaction.
-Although older CEOs are sacrificing less future income by selling their firms, one might understand the regression estimates in several ways.
-Older CEOs might have greater tenure and influence over corporate governance, meaning that the age variable serves as a proxy for bargaining power.
-Older CEOs might also have accumulated more stock and options in their firms.
+Although older CEOs are sacrificing less future income by selling their firms, one might understand the regression estimate in several ways.
+Older CEOs might have greater tenure and influence over corporate governance, meaning that the age variable really serves as a proxy for their ability to obtain favorable compensation windfalls from their own boards of directors.
+Older CEOs also might seek greater personal financial gains from mergers because they will have fewer outside employment opportunities than their younger counterparts.

 Further indications of CEO bargaining power have coefficient estimates clearly in line with our hypotheses.
-CEOs who own more stock, and CEOs from firms whose relative size is closer to the size of the buyer both succeed in extracting greater financial gains, according to estimates in both models, although the CEO stock ownership result loses significance in the model shown in the right column.
+CEOs who own more stock, and CEOs from firms whose relative size is closer to the size of the buyer both succeed in extracting greater financial gains, according to estimates in both models, although the CEO stock ownership result loses significance in the model shown in the right column of each table, when the measurement of gains is restricted to merger-related cash payouts.